 For both signing and encryption, the Signing & Encryption DSC can be used.
 For users who need to authenticate and maintain the confidentiality of the shared information, it is convenient.
 Its usage involves filing the form and application of the government.

-There are three types of validity for certificates:
+There are three types of validity for digital signature certificates:

 According to the law, you can neither buy certificates with a validity of less than one year nor buy certificates with a validity of more than 3 years.